AyalGalanti1998/Library/README.md

-README Description:
-"This project is a library management system designed with a microservices architecture, ensuring modularity and scalability.
+This project is a library management system designed with a microservices architecture, ensuring modularity and scalability.
 The system includes:

 Books Service: Manages the catalog of books, handling operations like adding, updating, and retrieving book details.
 Loans Service: Tracks book loans, including borrowers, due dates, and returns.